georgedoescode/garden-jamstack-posters/readme.md

 "Garden" is an experiment in building creative, joyful online experiences using core web technologies.

 ## Building blocks

 - [Eleventy:](https://www.11ty.dev/) a static site generator that generates the site's `.html` and generative `.svg` poster files.
 - [Netlify:](https://www.netlify.com/) hosts the "Garden" website and runs the build process for each deployment.
-- [Puppeteer:](https://developers.google.com/web/tools/puppeteer) a Node library that can control Headless Chrome — used to create open graph images by screenshotting poster pages at build time.
+- [Puppeteer:](https://developers.google.com/web/tools/puppeteer) a Node library that can control Headless Chrome — used to create open graph images by capturing screenshots of poster pages at build time.
 - [esbuild:](https://esbuild.github.io/) an extremely fast bundler that concatenates and minifies the project's CSS.
 - [CUBE CSS:](https://cube.fyi/) a CSS methodology orientated towards simplicity, pragmatism and consistency — used to guide the project's CSS structure.
 - [SVG.js:](https://svgjs.dev/docs/3.0/) a lightweight JS library that enables terse SVG scripting — used to help generate the poster designs.

 ## Local installation

 Want to explore and run this project on your own machine?
 Here's how!

 ### Getting started